-A revolutionary new kitchen tool has been hitting our homes by storm, Beeswax Wraps.
+A revolutionary new kitchen tool has been hitting our homes by storm, the reusable Beeswax cling wrap.
 The days of using any other kitchen wrap more than once are long behind us whilst this brand new, global phenomenon is becoming one of the trendiest items in our houses.
 It is completely made out of natural ingredients, and best of all, and they are reusable for potentially up to 6-12 months if looked after and cleaned correctly.
 The only thing stopping many from trying this new household item is the price which is a problem that cling wrap only brings us long-term.
 But how does this new item fare against its mortal enemy cling wrap?

 Cling wrap, a long-term beloved household staple in so many houses all over the world.
 It can help you keep leftovers fresh, just like beeswax wraps.
 The only difference between these products is the longevity of them.
 Cling wrap can more than not be single-use, whereas beeswax wraps can be used for up to a whole year before you have to buy another supply of them.
 This means that even a whole roll of cling wrap does not even last a fraction of the life of a beeswax wrap.
 The amount of time a product can actually last is a very important thing these days, this means that producers of these products need to modernise the products and make them last longer as they update them, but unfortunately, the producers of cling wrap have failed to do so, leaving from for the phenomenon that is beeswax wraps to take its place in many households around the globe already.